theonedev/onedev/doc/incompatibilities.md

+# 4.1.3

+1. Html report is removed from build spec due to possible XSS vulnerabilities.
+Check issue #230 for details
+2. Setting _Default Fixed Issues Filter_ in build spec has been moved to be under project build setting, in order to facilitate issue query auto-updating upon custom field/state change

 # 4.1.0

 1. Backslash in job commands should not be escaped now.
 And literal '@' should be written as '@@'